 Our weapon of choice when it comes to CMS web development systems.
 Having experimented with Drupal and Joomla, we took a decision seven years ago to concentrate on the WordPress platform, and haven’t looked back since.
 The enormous support it enjoys from a global team of developers has led to the creation of a huge variety of plug-ins that introduce specific functionality to websites, while the range of themes make for cost-effective web development, good security and user access controls, and a variety of solid SEO tools for on-page search engine optimisation.

 Our self-hosted version of this wide-ranging project management and agency administration software has become the nervous system of our studio.
 It controls opening of jobs, allocation of tasks, sharing of information and digital assets, deadline management, time-tracking , quoting and invoicing – all from one robust, web-based interface.
 The fact that it also allows us to share selected aspects of these processes with tech-savvy clients is another big plus, building trust and accelerating briefing and reporting processes.

 After implementing and working with HootSuite, Sendible and Buffer, we migrated to CoSchedule just over a year ago and have been exceptionally happy with the decision.
 On balance, this social media administration platform offers an excellent feature set and great value for money.
 The way it allows for client approval of posts is user-friendly and effective, as is its reporting, but for us the ‘killer app’ was the organisational advantage of the calendar interface.
-This offers a quick overview of the week’s posts in Facebook, Instagram, Twitter, LinkedIn and Google+ as well as non-digital campaign activity, with instant, editable drill-down to the detail of each one.
+This offers a quick overview of the week’s posts in Facebook, Instagram, Twitter, LinkedIn and Google+ as well as other campaign elements like emailers, with instant, editable drill-down to the detail of each one.
 Big picture, big pixel, big up!
 (The fact that CoSchedule was founded by a Saffer has nothing to do with it.
 Promise!)